-'createstyle' derives the LaTeX style file from the script and writes it to the file 'gnuplot-lua-tikz.sty'.
+'createstyle' derives the TeX/LaTeX/ConTeXt styles from the script and writes them to the appropriate files.

 'fulldoc' or 'standalone' produces a full LaTeX document for direct compilation.

 'preamble' or 'header' may be used to put any additional LaTeX code into the document preamble in standalone mode.